valentin-dion/Agentix/README.md

 For an implementation walktrhough go [here](#here1) then [here](#here2)

 ## Motivations
 My approach has some inspiration from [Nuxt](https://nuxt.com/).
-It's an extreme example of "hiding the complexity".
+If you don't know Nuxt, it's low code, It's an extreme example of "hiding the complexity".
+You can implement anything and the learning curve is sharp.

+What motivates me coding my own framework ?

 * I want to hide myself as much complexity as possible when I implement agents.

 * I want to be able to write arbitrary agentic pipelines with the minimum amount of code.